connor-mccarthy/snappy/README.md

 Snappy does _not_ enable infinitely configurable deployments out of the box.
 For applications with complex dependencies or environment setups, interacting with the Docker and Lambda APIs directly will absolutely be preferred.

-I built this to serve my own need to create a tighter iteration loop when developing with Lambda.
+I built this to serve my own need to tighten up my iterative development loop when creating Lambda-based microservices.

 ## Installation
 Using pip: